GoogleCloudPlatform/security-response-automation/README.md

 **NOTE**

-If you setup CSCC notifications it's important to remove the StackDriver export so automations are not triggered twice.
+If you setup Security Command Center notifications it's important to remove the StackDriver export so automations are not triggered twice.
 This is done by running:

 ```shell
 $ gcloud logging sinks delete sink-threat-findings --project=$PROJECT_ID